Easy Rider

-Easy Rider is a 1969 American road drama film written by Peter Fonda, Dennis Hopper, and Terry Southern.
-It was produced by Fonda and directed by Hopper.
+Easy Rider is a 1969 American road drama film written by Peter Fonda, Dennis Hopper, and Terry Southern, produced by Fonda and directed by Hopper.
 Fonda and Hopper play two bikers who travel through the American Southwest and the South, carrying money made from a cocaine deal.
 Other actors in the film include Jack Nicholson, Karen Black, and Toni Basil.
 The success of Easy Rider helped spark the New Hollywood era of filmmaking during the early 1970s.

-A landmark counterculture film, and a "touchstone for a generation" which "captured the national imagination" and "mood of the drug culture" at the time.
-Easy Rider explores the societal landscape, issues, and tensions towards adolescents in the United States during the 1960s including the rise of the hippie movement, drug use, and communal lifestyle.
+Easy Rider was a landmark counterculture film and a "touchstone for a generation" that "captured the national imagination" and "mood of the drug culture" at the time.
+It explores the youth culture in the United States during the 1960s, including the rise of the hippie movement, drug use, and communal lifestyle.
 Real drugs were used in scenes showing the use of marijuana and other substances.

 An independent production, the film was released by Columbia Pictures on July 14, 1969, and earned $60 million worldwide compared to a modest filming budget of $400,000.
 Critics have praised the performances, directing, writing, soundtrack, and visuals.
 It received two Academy Awards nominations for Best Original Screenplay and Best Supporting Actor (Jack Nicholson).
 In 1998, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".